-Including W. Hoffmann
+Including W. Hoffmann and Zimmermann

 Bechstein was founded in 1853 by Carl Bechstein, a young German piano maker who, in the exploding world of piano technology of his day, had visions of building an instrument that the tradition-bound piano-making shops of Berlin were not interested in.
 Through fine workmanship and the endorsement of famous pianists, Bechstein soon became one of the leading piano makers in Europe, producing over 5,000 pianos annually by 1900.
 The two World Wars and the Depression virtually destroyed the company, but it was successfully rebuilt.
 In 1963 it was acquired by Baldwin, and in 1986 Baldwin sold it to Karl Schulze, a leading West German piano retailer and master piano technician, who undertook a complete technical and financial reorganization of the company.
 In the early 1990s, Bechstein acquired the names and factories of Euterpe, W. Hoffmann, and Zimmermann.
-Pianos with these names are currently being sold in Europe, but only W. Hoffmann is sold in North America.
+Pianos with these names are currently being sold in Europe, but only W. Hoffmann and Zimmermann are sold in North America.
 In 2006 Bechstein purchased a controlling interest in the Czech piano maker Bohemia, and integrated it into a new entity called C. Bechstein Europe Ltd.

 Bechstein says that all C. Bechstein-branded pianos are manufactured in Seifhennersdorf, Germany, and that W. Hoffmann pianos are made in the Czech Republic.
 With few exceptions, Bechstein prefers not to divulge where the components for its instruments are made, a policy that frustrates some industry observers who seek transparency.
 However, the company says that, whatever the origin, all parts are inspected and made to conform to its rigid standards; in my experience, all models, including the less expensive ones, continue to receive praise for their high quality.